 1. Simple Design with easy navigation

-The first and foremost technique to boost the user experience is to make use of a simple design.
-A simple design means limited menus addressing the purpose of the site, the ideal length of the scroll, limited sidebars, limited popups, and helpful navigation elements.
+The first and foremost technique to boost the user experience is to use a simple design.
+A simple design means limited menus addressing the site’s purpose, the scroll’s ideal length, limited sidebars, limited popups, and helpful navigation elements.

-In the landing page, ensure that it has menus letting users switch on to pages or posts as per their needs without scrolling endlessly.
-If you are looking for great WordPress designs, then I would suggest you check some fantastic templates of Master Bundles.
+On the landing page, ensure that it has menus letting users switch on to pages or posts as per their needs without scrolling endlessly.
+If you are looking for great WordPress designs, I suggest you check some fantastic templates of Master Bundles.

 Here are a few steps to make it simple and interesting.

-- Warm colors matching the color scheme of the site.
+- Warm colors match the color scheme of the site.

 - Trustworthy theme and plugin simplifying the usage of the site.